Pulmonologists in Derry, New Hampshire

-At Parkland Medical Center, our respiratory care program provides accurate diagnosis and compassionate, effective treatment for people with acute and chronic lung conditions.
-Our highly-skilled lung specialists assess and treat:
+Parkland Medical Center's respiratory care program provides accurate diagnoses and compassionate, effective treatment for patients with acute and chronic lung conditions.

 - Encouraging positive lifestyle changes

-- Access to the latest treatments and available therapies
+- Giving you access to the latest treatments and therapies

 - Prescribing effective medications